Cooking Class Questions

 Yes, we do provide a small recipe book with our four most popular recipes.
 Since our guests often request custom dishes, the pdf may not include all of the dishes you made in your class.
 However, we are developing a larger recipe book that we hope to launch in 2019.
 This book is a big undertaking and we invite you to follow along on our social media channels for news of it’s launch.

-Why is your class more expensive than others in Bangkok?
+Why is your class more expensive?

 By reinvesting proceeds from the class back into local communities through food and education, our cooking class is the first of its kind.
 The average cooking class takes place in large groups of 10 or more people.
 Since they have so many guests, cooking class companies can offer their classes cheaper.
 While we do occasionally offer large classes if people request, our main class is a private or semi-private experience with a limited number of participants.
 This helps us make sure you have an enjoyable time, and gives us a chance for us to get to know each other.